14-Day Family Itinerary for Fiji

 Day 5 – Pacific Harbour

 As mentioned, there’s a lot to experience on the Pacific Harbour!
-If you missed out on ziplining in Nadi, then you have another opportunity with Zip Fiji to fly through the forests here.
-If you’re staying at one of the resorts, don’t miss a cultural show known as a “Meke” which is always super captivating for the whole family.
+If you missed out on ziplining in Nadi, then you have another opportunity with Zip Fiji to fly through the forests here (more info on Viator and Tripadvisor).
+If you’re staying at one of the resorts, don’t miss a cultural show known as a “meke” which is always super captivating for the whole family.
 And the list goes on in Guide to the Pacific Harbour & Beqa for Families.

 Day 6 – Pacific Harbour to Suva